2006 IndyCar Series

 Sam Hornish Jr. (left) won his third Drivers' Championship, while Dan Wheldon (right) finished second due to a tiebreaker in the final race of the season.

-The 2006 IRL IndyCar Series was the 95th season of premier American open-wheel car racing and the 11th season of the IndyCar Series as sanctioned by the Indy Racing League (IRL), running alongside the rivaling 2006 Champ Car World Series.
-The season featured 14 rounds between March 26 and September 10.
-Sam Hornish Jr. of Marlboro Team Penske won the series' premier event, the 90th Indianapolis 500, and the Drivers' Championship.
+The 2006 IRL IndyCar Series was an auto racing championship for American open-wheel cars that was sanctioned by the Indy Racing League (IRL).
+It was the 11th season of the IRL IndyCar Series and it encompassed the 95th national championship season (Note: This refers to the national championship seasons in 1905, 1916, and every year since 1920.
+The seasons in 1909–1915 and 1917–1919 were retrospectively assigned champions by AAA Contest Board members Arthur Means and Val Haresnape in 1927 and sportswriter Russ Caitlin in 1951, though accredited statisticians do not consider the championships to be official.) with the rivaling Champ Car World Series' 2006 season.
+The season featured 14 races between March 26 and September 10.
+Sam Hornish Jr. of Team Penske won the series' premier event, the 90th Indianapolis 500, and the Drivers' Championship.

 Dan Wheldon entered the season as the defending Drivers' Champion and Indianapolis 500 winner.
-In the off-season, Wheldon left Andretti Green Racing, the team with which he won the title in 2005, to drive for Target Chip Ganassi Racing.
-The season began under slight tumultuousness as three tracks (Phoenix Raceway, Auto Club Speedway, and Pikes Peak International Raceway) were taken off the schedule and Chevrolet and Toyota withdrew from IndyCar, leaving Honda as the sole engine provider.
-To make matters worse, rookie driver Paul Dana was killed in crash during a warm-up session for the opening round at Homestead–Miami Speedway.
+In the off-season, Wheldon left Andretti Green Racing (AGR), the team with which he won the title in 2005, to drive for Chip Ganassi Racing (CGR).
+The season began under negative circumstances as three tracks (Phoenix International Raceway, California Speedway, and Pikes Peak International Raceway) were taken off the schedule and Honda was left as the series' sole engine provider.
+Additionally, rookie driver Paul Dana was killed in a crash during a warm-up session for the opening round at Homestead–Miami Speedway.

-Throughout the 2006 season, Hornish Jr. faced stiff competition from teammate Hélio Castroneves and Target Chip Ganassi Racing drivers Wheldon and Scott Dixon.
-The four drivers' battle persisted into the season finale, the Peak Antifreeze Indy 300, which ended with Hornish Jr. and Wheldon tied for the championship.
-Hornish Jr. was awarded the championship on account of earning more wins in the season than Wheldon.
+Castroneves quickly emerged as a championship contender, winning two of the first three races, but several crashes later in the season allowed Hornish Jr. to take the championship lead after the Kansas Lottery Indy 300 in July.
+Although CGR drivers Wheldon and Scott Dixon only won two races each, their consistency helped them continue their fight for the title.
+The four drivers' battle persisted into the season finale, the Peak Antifreeze Indy 300 at Chicagoland Speedway, which ended with Hornish Jr. and Wheldon tied for the championship.
+Wheldon led the most laps and won the race, but Hornish Jr. was awarded his third (and final) career championship on account of earning more wins in the season than Wheldon.
+Twelve of the 14 races in the season were won by either Team Penske or CGR.

+Marco Andretti, Wheldon's replacement at AGR, was declared the Rookie of the Year for 2006, as he finished runner-up in the Indianapolis 500 and won the Indy Grand Prix of Sonoma, which made him the youngest winner of a major American open-wheel race until 2008.

 Teams and drivers

 The following teams and drivers took part in the 2006 IndyCar Series.
-All entries competed with Honda engines, Firestone tires, and chassis supplied by Dallara and Panoz.
+All entries competed with Honda engines and Firestone tires.